Which side of the fence am I responsible for?

 Does the smooth side of my neighbour’s fence have to face my side?

-The good side (or smooth side) of a fence will normally face onto the garden that owns it.
+The smooth side (good side) of a fence will normally face onto the garden that owns it.
 But there are fences that look good on both sides.
 If your neighbour is putting up a new fence, you could always discuss this option with them and volunteer to pay any additional costs.

 I can’t resolve a boundary issue with my neighbour.
 What should I do?